CISS-VAE/CISS-VAE-python/docs/source/vignette.md

     print_dataset = True,

 ## Cluster params
-    clusters = None, ## Where your cluster list goes.
+    clusters = clusters, ## Where your cluster list goes.
 If none, will do clustering for you
     n_clusters = None, ## If you want run_cissvae to do clustering and you know how many clusters your data should have cluster_selection_epsilon = 0.25, ## Cluster Selection Epsilon for HDBSCAN seed = 42,